 About Slovenia's Wine Region

-Also in this area is the Dobrovo Castle & Museum; the castle fell into ruins over the centuries.
-In its place a new Renaissance building appeared in the early seventeenth century.
+Also in this area is the Dobrovo Castle & Museum - the castle fell into ruins over the centuries; in its place a new Renaissance building which appeared in the early seventeenth century.
 The original castle was conserved in relatively the same shape and is today one of the nicest in the Goriška region.
 On the ground floor of the castle is a restaurant where you can taste delicious food, and in the cellar there is a wine shop under the stone arches where you can taste some wonderful wines from the Brda region.

-The Villa Vipolže whose Venetian rooms and views of the green hills have been appreciated by visitors since the 16th century.
-After extensive renovations by the Ministry of Culture of the Republic of Slovenia, it is now entering a new era with exhibitions, concerts and performances where artists, connoisseurs and culture lovers meet.
+Another place to visit, the Villa Vipolže, whose Venetian rooms and views of the green hills have been appreciated by visitors since the 16th century, has had extensive renovations by the Ministry of Culture of the Republic of Slovenia and now enters a new era with exhibitions, concerts and performances where artists, connoisseurs and culture lovers meet.

 Soča Valley - the Soča or Isonzo river is a 136 km long river that rises in the Julian Alps (part of the Slovenian Alps) and extends into Italy to flow into the Adriatic Sea.
 It is called "The Emerald Jewel" because of its translucent green colour.
 A must-see for extreme sports lovers, the Soča River is perfect for rafting, canoeing and a mesmerizing summer resort.

 Why not spend a couple of days in this area exporing the vineyards and delightful countryside on walking and cycling trails; enjoy some fabulous wine, incredible local produce and, of course, relax a little in this green and wonderful land.
 Kozana, in the heart of Goriska Brda, is an ideal spot to spend at least a couple of days in the middle of any fly-drive itinerary.